-Vital offers services to keep you healthy.
-Vital works with Insurers, who coordinate with you and your doctors to help you access services you need.
+Plan Vital offers services to keep you healthy.
+Plan Vital works with Triple-S Salud , who coordinate with you and your doctors to help you access services you need.

-You can start getting services as soon as your Medicaid Office tells that you are eligible for the Government Health Program.
+You can start getting services as soon as your Medicaid Office says that you are eligible for Plan Vital .
 You don’t have to wait.

-As a Vital enrollee, you have a variety of health care benefits and services available to you.
-Not everyone in Vital has the same benefits.
+As a Plan Vital beneficiary , you have a variety of health care benefits and services available to you.
+Not everyone in Plan Vital has the same benefits.
 The benefits that are covered for you depend on the group you’re in.
-Your ID card will tell you what coverage you can get.
+Your Plan Vital Member card will tell you what type of coverage you qualify for.

 - Routine doctor office visits, checkups, and sick visits